 - Most of resveratrol’s benefits concentrate on its influence on certain enzymes that generate and propel chemical reactions, thus playing critical roles on overall health and longer living; they facilitate DNA repair, reduce inflammation, and delay oxidative stress (the negative thrust of free radicals.

 - In a 2006 breakthrough study, the mice that were given a high-fat, high-calorie diet plus resveratrol supplementation lived roughly 30 percent longer than a control group.
 They also showed far fewer age-related health problems.
 And although all the mice that were on this rich diet got fat, those that were given resveratrol had improved less fatty deposits in the arteries and liver and less inflammation.
 Supplementation with resveratrol thus actually worked against the negative impact of a poor diet, obesity, and aging.

 - In one of the more renowned studies, post-menopausal women and overweight, hypertensive men, researchers observed resveratrol’s effect on the major artery of the upper arm (the brachial artery) in which blood flow can reflect on obesity and high blood pressure.
 After ingesting a highly bioactive form of resveratrol, participants demonstrated a prompt and significant increase of blood flow.

 - In its support of heart activities, resveratrol first protects the delicate inner layer of the arteries against oxidative stress (aka “scavenging” free radicals), and then it helps to protect the production of the critical chemical, nitric acid, that keeps blood vessels optimally dilated.

-While researchers who ran laboratory tests on rodents advise that resveratrol may enjoy various benefits, studies on humans remain limited and inconclusive.
+While researchers who have conducted laboratory tests on rodents advise that resveratrol may lead to various benefits, studies on humans remain limited and inconclusive.
 And others have cautioned that the animal studies may not translate to humans.
 However, in mice, the benefits that were uncovered include: